semaurer/ToTheDen/Readme.md

 This project will be implemented with the following technologies:

 - Vanilla JavaScript and `jQuery` for overall structure and game logic,
-- `HTML5 Canvas` for DOM manipAdd options for different rule setsulation and rendering,
+- `HTML5 Canvas` for DOM manipulation and rendering of the game,
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be three scripts involved in this project: